fridrichmrtn/zerowaste-topic-models/doc/focused_analysis/overall_report.md

-\#zerowaste tweets - overall report
+\#zerowaste subset - overall report
 ================

 > Martin Fridrich 02/2020

-This notebook aims to explore the pre-agreed subset of the \#zerowaste tweets with respect to the original dimensions of the analysis.
-We focus on the distinct tweets written in English, with location pinned down to USA or UK.
+This notebook aims to explore the pre-agreed subset of the \#zerowaste tweets concerning the analysis’s original dimensions.
+We focus on the distinct tweets written in English, with locations pinned down to the US or UK.
 The document is structured as follows:

 1 [Housekeepin’](#housekeepin)
 2 [Subsetting](#subsetting)